ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    Service data sometimes needs to be moved among different edge sites to maintain service consistency and availability.
 Therefore:

-   R17:
-   : Service data MUST be protected from interception.
+   R21:Service data MUST be protected from interception.

    The act of making compute requests may reveal the nature of user's activities, so that:

-   R18:
-   : The nature of user's activities SHOULD be hidden as much as possible.
+   R22: The nature of user's activities SHOULD be hidden as much as possible.

    The behavior of the network can be adversely affected by modifying or